 Evolution of Human Languages

-international project on the linguistic prehistory of humanity
+project on the linguistic prehistory of humanity

-There are currently about 6000 languages on our planet, some of them spoken by millions and some by only a few dozen people.
+There are currently about 6,000 languages on Planet Earth as of 2017, some of them spoken by millions and some by only a few dozen people.
 A primary goal of EHL researchers is to provide a detailed classification of these languages, organizing them into a genealogical tree similar to the accepted classification of biological species.
 Since all representatives of the species Homo sapiens presumably share a common origin, it would be natural to suppose - although this is a goal yet to be achieved - that all human languages also go back to some common source.
 Most existing classifications, however, do not go beyond some 300-400-language families that are relatively easy to discern.
 This restriction has natural reasons: languages must have been spoken and constantly evolving for at least 40,000 years (and quite probably more), while any two languages separated from a common source inevitably lose almost all superficially common features after some 6,000-7,000 years.

 Nevertheless, despite widespread skepticism and reluctance to tackle the problem, there are a number of scholars who believe that these obstacles are not insurmountable.
 Research has been going on over the past several decades that appear to indicate that larger genetic groupings are not only possible, but indeed quite plausible.
 It can be shown that most of the world's language families can be classified into roughly a dozen large groupings, or macro families.
 Two sorts of evidence can be used for this purpose:

 1) Even a superficial analysis of the vocabulary of a large number of linguistic families reveals numerous lexical similarities extending far beyond the borders of the smaller genetic units.
-They are frequently restricted to individual macro families (such as Eurasiatic, Afro Asiatic etc.), but a significant number of such matches have already been found between the macro families themselves, pointing to the probability of common origin
+They are frequently restricted to individual macro families (such as Eurasiatic, Afro Asiatic etc.), but a significant number of such matches have already been found between the macro families themselves, pointing to the probability of common origin.

 2) Classical historical linguistics has developed a very powerful tool - the comparative method - that allows the reconstruction of unattested language stages, so-called proto-languages.
 It turns out that whereas modern languages may vary significantly, protolanguages in various cases tend to be much more similar to one other.
 This is the case, e.g., with Indo-European, Uralic and Altaic: modern English, Finnish, and Turkish may have almost nothing in common, but their respective ancestors - Proto-Indo-European, Proto-Uralic and Proto-Altaic - appear to have many more common traits and common vocabulary.
 This means that the possibility exists of extending the time perspective and reconstructing even earlier stages of human language and much of this research has already been conducted.